seal-queensu/seal-queensu.github.io/README.md

 **G column (Comment):** Input other description for students, such as collaborator.
 If you do not have it, leave it blank.

-**G column (Affiliation):** Input collaborators' affiliations.
+**H column (Affiliation):** Input collaborators' affiliations.
 If you do not have it, leave it blank.

 Then if you have the photo for students, please named it by his/her first Name and in jpeg format (e.g. `Justin.jpg`), and put it in the direction `./img/members/`.